bitcoincashorg/bitcoincash.org/spec/docs/bch-spec_transaction.md

 | 1+       | pk_script bytes | compactSize uint | Number of bytes in the pubkey script.
 Maximum is 10,000 bytes.
 | *Varies* | pk_script       | char[]           | Defines the conditions which must be satisfied to spend this output.

-### CompactSize Unsigned Integers
+## CompactSize Unsigned Integers
 The raw transaction format and several peer-to-peer network messages use a type of variable-length integer to indicate the number of bytes in a following piece of data.

 Bitcoin Core code and this document refers to these variable length integers as compactSize.
 Many other documents refer to them as var_int or varInt, but this risks conflation with other variable-length integer encodings---such as the CVarInt class used in Bitcoin Core for serializing data to disk.
 Because it's used in the transaction format, the format of compactSize unsigned integers is part of the consensus rules.

 For numbers from 0 to 252, compactSize unsigned integers look like regular unsigned integers.
 For other numbers up to 0xffffffffffffffff, a byte is prefixed to the number to indicate its length---but otherwise the numbers look like regular unsigned integers in little-endian order.
+For example, the number 515 is encoded as 0xfd0302.

 | Value                                   | Bytes Used | Format
 |-----------------------------------------|------------|-----------------------------------------